Classical Petermann Factor as a Measure of Quantum Squeezing in Photonic Time Crystals

 This relation illustrates how the Petermann factor manifests itself in the squeezing dynamics.
 The stroboscopic evolution is captured by a time-dependent squeezing parameter $r_k(t)$, for which one finds the simple relation $\sinh r_k(t)=\sqrt{K_k}\,\sinh( {\kappa_k} t)$.
 It implies that, for a fixed parametric growth rate $\kappa_k$ (which in PTCs corresponds to the Floquet growth rate), the Petermann factor enhances the initial squeezing rate by $\sqrt{K_k}$~\cite{SM}.
 We further show that intrinsic loss produces only subleading corrections in a short-time expansion; the Petermann-enhanced initial squeezing rate persists under symmetric Markovian damping~\cite{SM}.
 Consequently, the average photon number generated from the initial vacuum state, $\braket{\hat{n}_k(t)}\equiv\braket{0|a_k^\dagger(t)a_k(t)|0}$, is given by

 Hence, non-orthogonality appears as a multiplicative ``gain factor'' on vacuum amplification.

 Even though the growth rate $\kappa_k$ approaches 0 at the MG edge, the diverging Petermann factor compensates for the vanishing growth rate.
 As $\kappa_k\rightarrow 0$, the photon number exhibits a quadratic scaling, i.e. $\braket{\hat{n}_k(t)}\approx|\Delta_k|^2 t^2$.
 Since the characteristic time scale $\tau \sim \kappa_k^{-1}$ diverges at the MG edge, this quadratic behavior dominates the dynamics, as illustrated in Fig.~\ref{fig:Fig1}(c).
+These results can also be understood consistently within the framework of spectral response for a second-order exceptional point~\cite{PhysRevResearch.5.033042, PhysRevResearch.4.023121}.